jira airtable integration logo

 6. Reviews for the integration are mixed.
 Comments in the Airtable community note “a bunch of glitches” and “the interface is a little temperamental”, among other complaints.

-7. For more advanced functionality, you might need a separate app.
+7. For more advanced integration features, you might need a separate app.
 Even Airtable recommends a third-party app to handle more advanced automations.
 If you’re not willing to add an additional expensive subscription to the mix, you might need a simpler way to visualize your Jira data.
 Visor, for instance, offers similar visualization options with a reliable, direct link to Jira.

 How do I set up the Airtable Jira integration?